Callista Gingrich: Awards and honors

 In February 2018, Gingrich was awarded an honorary doctorate from the Ave Maria School of Law.

+In 2019, she received the Sue M. Cobb Award, one of the highest recognitions at the U.S. Department of State for exemplary diplomatic service.

 In June 2020, Gingrich was appointed Dame Grand Cross of the Order of Pius IX by Pope Francis, the highest distinction conferred by the Holy See on laypersons, in recognition of her contributions to the Church and society.

+In 2023, she received a Luther College Distinguished Service Award for admirable service to society.

+And in 2024, she received the Ellis Island Medal of Honor for distinguished service.

 2012 Republican primaries

 As part of her husband's bid to become the Republican nominee in the 2012 presidential election, Gingrich often appeared by his side at rallies.
 In early 2012, Gingrich began to take a more active role in the campaign, and undertook her first campaign speaking appearances without her husband.
 On February 10, she appeared at the Conservative Political Action Conference, giving an introduction to her husband prior to his speech.
 In addition, she supported his campaign through speaking appearances at Republican women's groups, meetings of Gingrich supporters, and various rallies.